zsparal/api-documentation/source/reference/v2/partners-api/get-client.rst

               .. type:: URL object

-            - The URL for the documentation of this endpoint.
+            - The URL to the documentation of this endpoint.

 Example
 -------